If you are having problems viewing your class you may need to update your browser software or media player.

 Having problems streaming or downloading your class?

-Windows users: You must have the latest version of Windows Media Player software installed on your computer.
-Click here to download the free player.
+Windows users: You must have the latest version of VLC Media Player or Windows Media Player installed on your computer.
 Is your browser software up to date?
-Click here to make sure you have the latest version of Internet Explorer.
+Download the latest version of Firefox or Internet Explorer.
 If you are unable to view your class using the stream option, try the download option.

 Mac users: Mac users will only be able to use the Download or Connect (if available) links to view course videos.
 The stream link will not work.
 Install VLC Media Player available here or purchase Windows Media Components for QuickTime by Flip4Mac available here.
 Make sure your Web Browser software is up to date.
 Click on the links for the latest versions of Safari or Mozilla Firefox.